How To Build a Worm Farm For the Garden in 10 Easy Steps

 - You’ll have a ready supply of worms for your favorite fisherman.

-- You only need around 10-15 minutes a week to maintain the system.
+- You only need around 10-15 minutes a week to maintain the worm farm.

 - This is a natural approach to taking care of your garden which does not require any chemicals.
 And because you can skip out on the conditioners and fertilizers you may be using now, you may be able to get more chemicals out of your yard.

-10 Steps to Setting Up a Worm Composting Bin
+10 Steps to Build a Worm Composting Bin

 It’s a quick and easy process to get started with worm composting.
 You need to set up a habitat for the worms.
 You can do this in just about an hour or two with a DIY worm composting bin.